selimfirat/prerequisites-visualization/README.md

 # prerequisites-visualization
 This project aims to visualize prerequisites of courses in Bilkent University.

+* __Note:__ Currently some functionalities does not work.
+We will fix them as soon as possible.

 * __Temporary Url:__ https://mrsfy.github.io/prerequisites-visualization/

 ## Github Pages Publish